Seal of Biliteracy

 Offer the Seal of Biliteracy with ACTFL Assessments Delivered by Language Testing International

-ACTFL supports the Seal of Biliteracy with its assessments for the Grades 3-12 market.
-These assessments are used globally and are recognized as the gold standard in language testing.
-The OPI, WPT, AAPPL, and ALIRA measure students' abilities to use languages effectively and, depending on state requirements, their scores can determine their eligibility for the Seal of Biliteracy.
+ACTFL supports the Seal of Biliteracy with its assessments for students in Grades 3-12.
+These assessments are used globally as the gold standard in language testing.
+The OPI, WPT, AAPPL, and ALIRA measure students' abilities to use languages effectively, and their scores can determine students' eligibility for the Seal of Biliteracy.

-Language Testing International delivers ACTFL language proficiency assessments to help qualified academic institutions award the Seal of Biliteracy so individuals can pursue this award.
-LTI delivers ACTFL assessments designed to measure language proficiency in speaking, reading, listening, and writing skills.
-LTI has been a leader in language testing since 1992 and delivers ACTFL language proficiency tests in over 120 languages.
+Language Testing International delivers ACTFL language proficiency-based assessments to help qualified academic institutions award the Seal of Biliteracy, enabling students to pursue this recognition.
+As a leader in language testing delivery since 1992, LTI delivers ACTFL assessments designed to measure language proficiency in speaking, reading, listening, and writing skills in over 120 languages.

 Copyright © 2026 Language Testing International.
 All rights reserved.